BenjaminDSmithy/htpc-docker-standup/README.md

 - `LIDARR_TAG` - Which version of Lidarr, available options: `latest` (Stable Lidarr releases) and `preview` (Nightly Lidarr Releases).
 - `CALIBRE_TAG` - Which version of Calibre (Web), available options: `latest` (Stable Calibre (Web) releases).
 - `BAZARR_TAG` - Which version of Bazarr, available options: `latest` (Stable Bazarr releases)
+- `ORGANIZR_TAG` - Which version of Organizr, available options:
+    - The `latest` tag will get you the original Organizr v2 image.
+    - The php-fpm tag includes the implementation of a socket connection for PHP-FPM instead of an HTTP connection.
+It also includes the PM changes for the www.conf file that we recommend to users that are just getting started.
+One thing to note is that, if you mounted the /etc/php7/php-fpm.d/ directory for the container to your Host, you MUST recreate your container WITHOUT that mount.
+You will also want to remove the /path/to/Org/config/php directory from your Docker Host as that can cause issues as well.
+This is designed as a drop-in to get PHP-FPM working without having to mount extra directories, etc.
+    - The `plex` tag will get you the original Organizr v2 image, but with some changes found in the plex-theme branch of the GitHub repo to accommodate the Plex Theme for Organizr v2 by Burry.
+    - The `armhf` tag is an adaptation of the php-fpm image for ArmHF platforms like the RaspberryPi.
+    - The `arm64` tag is an adaptation of the php-fpm image for Arm64 platforms like the ASRock64.
+    - The `dev-` equivalent tags pull from the v2-develop branch of the GitHub repository instead of the main v2-master branch.
 - `OMBI_TAG` - Which version of Ombi, available options: `latest` (Stable Ombi releases), `development` (Releases from the develop branch), and `v4-preview`.
 - `TRAEFIX_TAG` - Currently set to `v1.7.16` due to breaking change in 2.x